mirzakhany/dbctl/README.md

 - Enable users to quickly run tests in a fresh database.
 - Cleanup databases once you're finished using them!

 #### DBCTL is not intended for running databases in production.
-Its primary purpose is to simplify testing and practice with minimal hassle.
+Its primary purpose is to simplify testing and practice with no hassle.

 ## Install
 To install `dbctl` from it source: